LuckyHyena/DnD/5e/5e_reference.md

 I would adjudicate that you must be __highly obscured__ to take the hide action, which requires you to roll a __Dexterity__ (_Stealth_) check:
 - While you stay highly obscured creatures have [no chance to perceive you](#cover-and-obscurity) even when you're not trying to hide, so your check result is irrelevant.
 - If you move out of the highly obscured area, you're [invisible](https://5thsrd.org/rules/conditions/#invisible) to creatures with a passive __Wisdom__ (_Perception_) score less than your check result.
-   - Any creature may spend their action on their turn to [search](https://5thsrd.org/combat/actions_in_combat/#search) and make an active Wisdom (_Perception_) check to find hidden characters.
    - Wisdom (_Perception_) checks suffer disadvantage when looking into **lightly obscured** areas (including all [dim light and darkvision](#light-and-vision)), and creatures' passive Perception scores suffer a -5 penalty.
+- Any creature may spend their action on their turn to [search](https://5thsrd.org/combat/actions_in_combat/#search) and roll an active Wisdom (_Perception_) check to find hidden characters.

 Attacking, casting a spell, and many other actions will end your current hide attempt.